 Exceptional personal service & client satisfaction

-We take pride in the high level of personal service we provide.
+We take pride in the high level of personal service we provide for solicitors disciplinary defence.
 Clients will always receive a call back the same day following an enquiry and can always speak to one of our partners when required.
 As a result, we consistently achieve excellent feedback from clients.

 Transparent and flexible pricing

 We provide clear and open advice regarding the costs involved in facing disciplinary proceedings for solicitors.
 Various funding options are available to suit different circumstances and we have excellent relationships with litigation funding providers.